 Unfortunately, innocent-seeming circumstances involving weapons can lead to serious weapons charges that can lead to real consequences.

 Are you a convicted felon facing a firearm or ammunition possession charge?
-If you are looking for experienced, high quality representation, call attorney Kimberly Hodde at 615-242-4200.
+If you are looking for experienced, high-quality representation, call defense lawyer Kimberly Hodde at 615-242-4200.